dmccreary/personal-finance/docs/glossary.md

 **Example:** Our alternative banking module explores how peer-to-peer lending can potentially offer better rates for borrowers and higher returns for investors than traditional banking relationships.

+#### Peer-to-Peer Payment Apps

+Mobile applications enabling direct money transfers between individuals without traditional banking intermediaries.

+**Example:** This course compares peer-to-peer payment apps like Venmo, Zelle, and Cash App, evaluating their security features and transaction limits.

 #### Permanent Life Insurance

 Life insurance policies that provide coverage for the insured's entire life and include a cash value component that grows over time.

 **Example:** This class compares permanent life insurance with term policies, helping you determine which type best fits your protection needs and financial goals.

+#### Personal Balance Sheet

+A financial statement listing an individual's assets, liabilities, and net worth at a specific point in time.

+**Example:** This course guides you in creating a personal balance sheet to visualize your current financial position and set realistic goals.

+#### Personal Budgeting

+The process of creating a spending plan for individual or household finances based on income and expenses.

+**Example:** You'll master personal budgeting techniques in this class to align your spending with your values and financial objectives.

 #### Personal Finance